 You should contact your School to advise them and they will be able to go through options for you and for supports you can contact the Counselling Services as follows:

 The broadband is very unstable where I am living now and I’m worried about being able to complete these exams, what can I do?

 You should flag this in advance to the Exam Office and they will contact ICT services to see if there are any additional supports that can be put in place so that you will be able to complete your exams.
 If difficulties arise on the day you can document this on a Personal Circumstances Form.
-See the PC one section below for details .
+See the PC1 section for details.